MSH9898/Sleep-Anxiety-Analysis/README.md

 This project investigates the relationships between sleep quality, daily stress, anxiety symptoms, chronotype, and BIS/BAS personality traits.

-The analysis was performed using **jamovi** and includes descriptive statistics, normality testing, correlation analysis, and linear regression models.
+The analysis was performed using **jamovi** and includes descriptive statistics, normality assessment, correlation analysis, and linear regression models.

+This study should be considered an **exploratory analysis** due to the relatively small sample size (N = 22).

 ---